Developing the Master Plan

 The Master Plan provides a framework for the future steps in this process.
 Some churches see the need for other internal work before they embark on the implementation of the Master Plan.
 Many other churches are energized by the excitement of the Master Planning process and are eager to move directly into the implementation of either all or part of the Master Plan.
 If they are ready to proceed, the next step is usually a capital campaign to see what funds are available for implementation of the Master Plan.
 If money is already set aside for this work, the actual design work that is necessary for making the dream a reality can begin immediately.
 In any case, if properly executed, the Master Plan process will undoubtedly have a positive impact on the church and its members, as they have learned more about themselves and each other through this inclusive process.

-If you missed the first part of this series on the Master Plan Process, click on the “Master Plan” category below to see all five steps.
+If you missed the first part of this series on the Master Plan Process, click on the “Master Planning” category below to see all five steps.